Rajusi/oneview-splunk/README.md

 ```
 ### Installing the components of test environment

-We assume that the Splunk enterprise server is configured to receive data from splunk forwarders and the port numbers are known
+We assume that the Splunk server is configured to receive data from splunk heavy forwarders and the port numbers are known.
+Steps to configure heavy forwarder are out of scope of the document.
 ```
 Configure folder for log monitoring:
 $ <SPLUNK_FORWARDER_HOME>./splunk add monitor <log folder to be monitored>